rivdsilva8/3D-Prints/README.md

-when you run the backend server you gain features such as
+when you run the Admin server you gain features such as :
 * New product creation
 * Product deletion
 * View all products